tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

     * a low-latency, reliable broadband internet connection.
 2. Ledger Nano S Plus or Nano X hardware wallet with Tezos Wallet app installed.
 This will be used for storing your funds, voting and changing your baking parameters.
    > **ℹ️ INFO:** You must use Ledger Live to install the Tezos Wallet app on your device.
-3. TezSign remote signer device.
-This will be used to validate blocks securely.
-It is no longer recommended to bake with a Ledger Nano device itself.
+3. **TezSign remote signer device** - A purpose-built hardware signer for Tezos baking, based on affordable single-board computers like Raspberry Pi Zero 2W (~$20-30 in hardware).
+Connects via USB to your baking node and is designed to do one thing perfectly: sign baking operations securely.
+TezSign supports tz4 signatures required by modern Tezos protocols, which Ledger devices no longer support for baking.
+Unlike a general-purpose Ledger wallet, TezSign can remain connected 24/7 dedicated solely to baking.
+[Learn more: Baking with TezSign](/tezbake/tutorials/baking-with-tezsign)

 ---